 Aerospace Engineering costs

 Year 2 students incur travel costs to Belfast Metropolitan College to attend a compulsory module lasting 12 weeks at an approximate cost of £50.
-Students must also make a payment of £20 in year 2 to cover materials used in Manufacturing Technology 2.

 How do I fund my study?